archanachourawar04/powerbi-custom-date-table/README.md

 ## What This Date Table Includes

 ✔ Continuous Date Range <br>
-✔ Month Number
+✔ Month Number<br>
-✔ Month Name (Full & Short)
+✔ Month Name (Full & Short)<br>
-✔ Week Number
+✔ Week Number<br>
-✔ Week (Full & Short)
+✔ Week (Full & Short)<br>
-✔ Custom Year-Month Column
+✔ Custom Year-Month Column<br>
-✔ Text Manipulation Examples (left, right, mid)
+✔ Text Manipulation Examples (left, right, mid)<br>
-✔ Concatenated Columns (with & without delimiter)
+✔ Concatenated Columns (with & without delimiter)<br>

+## Purpose of This Project

+Instead of using <b> CALENDARAUTO() <b>, I created a fully customized date table to:

+1) Gain deeper understanding of DAX <br>
+2) Practice string functions in real scenarios <br>
+3) Learn how formatting impacts data type <br>
+4) Prepare a proper Date table for analytical models <br>

+## Conclusion

+This project demonstrates the creation of a custom Date Dimension using DAX in Power BI.
+By building the table manually with CALENDAR() and applying date and text functions, I strengthened my understanding of data modeling and Time Intelligence preparation.

+It reflects my practical knowledge of DAX, string manipulation, and building reusable, model-ready components for analytical reporting.